rdroe/nested-yargs/README.md

 Isomorphic utilities and caching environment for architecting frontend data on the command line. `nyargs` provides a repl and cache-expansion syntax for interactively building fetched data into useful patterns.

 The simple idea is that you import this repl-runner and load your own CLI-command modules into it.
 You then have a repl in which your custom commands are recognized.

-Also, with the caching and fetch functionality, it makes it a great web-app tool.
+When you start a cli app made with nyargs, you will see that your command prompt is replaced with `nyargs > `, awaiting a command.

 The cache is backed by IndexedDB.
 This repo is developed as a laboratory for creating frontend data functionality.
 Yargs modules, too, can be used from the frontend; so in developing a nyargs project, you are also in part developing a frontend project.